-Brighthouse Financial has agreed to be acquired for $70.00 per share in cash, representing a definitive merger agreement.
+Brighthouse Financial has agreed to be acquired in a cash merger transaction at $70.00 per share.

 Buyback activity reduced 59.2% — capital being redeployed elsewhere or cash conservation underway.